Verifying Learning-Based Robotic Navigation Systems: Technical Specifications of the Robot

 \section{Technical Specifications of the Robot}

 In this Appendix, we describe the details regarding the technical specifications of the robot, its sensors, and our design choices.
-We performed our experiments on the \textit{Robotis Turtlebot 3}, in the \textit{burger} version\footnote{\url{https://www.robotis.us/turtlebot-3/}}.
-Turtlebot is a research and development platform, that includes a set of different sensors for mapping and navigation:
+We performed our experiments on the \textit{Robotis Turtlebot 3}, in the \textit{burger} version.\footnote{\url{https://www.robotis.us/turtlebot-3/}} Turtlebot is a small research and development platform ($138$\textit{mm} x $178$\textit{mm} x $192$\textit{mm}), that includes a set of various sensors for mapping and navigation: